 Level 2 tasks require students to think about the things they know.
 Level 2 tasks involve sorting, classification, and comparison.
 In addition to knowing facts and details, students are asked to summarize and prioritize information.

-Teachers can assign existing Wixie sorting or classification activities or create their own customized organizers, such as Venn Diagrams.
+Teachers can assign existing Wixie sorting or classification templates or create their own customized organizers, such as Venn Diagrams.

 Students can also start projects on their own using graphic organizer templates available in their Templates library.
 They can add text bubbles to show connections between ideas and processes.
 By combining text, images, and voice recording, they can write and illustrate their own alliterative sentences as well as create adaptations of their favorite pattern stories.

-Because level 2 activities require students to organize and apply information for understanding, they are helpful for assessing student comprehension of information.
+Because level 2 assignments require students to organize and apply information for understanding, they are helpful for assessing student comprehension of information.

 Level 3 - Strategic Thinking